What Is a Nutrient Content Claim? (And Why It Might Be Misleading)

 How Does the FDA Regulate Nutrient Claims?

-• Demonstrate how the nutrient content was measured and verified.
+• Demonstrate how nutrient content was verified

 So… Do Nutrient Claims Matter?

-• “Sugar-free” often means artificial ingredients
+• “Sugar-free” usually means artificial sweeteners

 healthy shopping cart